gdamdam/iagitup/README.md

 # iagitup - v1.5 - archive a git repository from GitHub to the Internet Archive

-A tool to archive a GitHub repository on the Internet Archive.
+A command line tool to archive a git repository from GitHub to the Internet Archive.
-The script downloads the GitHub repository, creates a [git bundle](https://git-scm.com/docs/git-bundle) and uploads it on archive.org

-The upload is enriched with metadata from the github api and the README.md
+The script downloads the GitHub repository, creates a [git bundle](https://git-scm.com/docs/git-bundle) and uploads it on an Internet Archive item with metadata from the GitHub API and the README.md

 ## Before install